yuvalstyr/internet-connectivity/README.md

 sudo npm run build:global
 ```

-## And then you can run the CLI commends:
+## And then you can run the CLI commands:

 ### Get All commands